AndreasGkizis/AndreasGkizis/README.md

 ### whoami

 My name is Andreas Gkizis and I am a Full Stack Web Developer based in Athens Greece!
-I like learning new and smart ways to solve issues and problems, I also enjoy learning and applying best practises
+I like learning new and smart ways to solve issues and problems, I also enjoy learning and applying best practices

 ### Things I know
 <a href="https://skillicons.dev">